iamsitting/iamsitting.github.io/content/papers/security.md

 This is why the phrase "but not once forgiven, always forgiven" is so important.
 It acknowledges that believers require ongoing cleansing for ongoing sin.
 Salvation cannot be lost, but forgiveness is ongoing, and discipline is real.
 The believer who walks in sin will experience loss of reward, diminished joy, and in some cases, even temporal judgment (1 Cor.
 11:30).

 Therefore, confession and repentance remain vital—not to maintain salvation, but to maintain fellowship, joy, and fruitfulness in the Christian life.

+This framework of ongoing forgiveness maintains both grace and gravity—believers are secure in their salvation yet responsible for their fellowship with God.

 ### D. Grace and Gravity